Do you ever feel like the world is drowning in frustration and anger?

 Father, You understand anger.
 I believe You gave us our emotions and I believe You want me to be angry about evil, injustice, and sin but You don’t want me to sin when I’m angry.

 May I follow Your example and let love be the force that guides me.
 Please forgive me for the times I’ve hurt someone through angry words or actions.
 And by the power of Your Spirit, grant me the gift of patience that I might come to You in prayer when I’m angry asking for Your guidance that I might know how to address the issue in love without adding to the problem in frustration.
+And like You, help me let go of my anger and quickly forgive.
 Help me, Lord.
 In Jesus’ name, Amen.

 A gentle answer deflects anger, but harsh words make tempers flare.Proverbs 15:1